Lucian Freud: Early life and family

 Born in Berlin (then part of the Weimar Republic) on 8 December 1922, Freud got the name "Lucian" from his mother in commemoration of the ancient writer Lucian of Samosata.
-Freud was the son of a German Jewish mother, Lucie (née Brasch), and an Austrian Jewish father, Ernst L. Freud, an architect who was the fourth child of Austrian psychoanalyst Sigmund Freud.
+Freud's parents were German-Jewish mother, Lucie (née Brasch), and Austrian-Jewish father, Ernst L. Freud, an architect who was the fourth child of Austrian psychoanalyst Sigmund Freud.
 Lucian, the second of their three boys, was the elder brother of the broadcaster, writer and politician Clement Freud (thus uncle of Emma and Matthew Freud) and the younger brother of Stephan Gabriel Freud.

 The family emigrated to St John's Wood, London, in 1933 to escape the rise of Nazism.
-Lucian became a British subject in 1939, having attended Dartington Hall School in Totnes, Devon, and later Bryanston School, for a year before being expelled owing to disruptive behaviour.
+Lucian attended Dartington Hall School in Totnes, Devon, and later Bryanston School for a year before being expelled for disruptive behaviour.
+He became a British subject in 1939.

 Early career

 Freud briefly studied at the Central School of Art in London, and from 1939 to 1942 with greater success at Cedric Morris' East Anglian School of Painting and Drawing in Dedham, relocated in 1940 to Benton End, a house near Hadleigh, Suffolk.
 He also attended Goldsmiths' College, part of the University of London, in 1942–43.
 He served as a merchant seaman in an Atlantic convoy in 1941 before being invalided out of the service in 1942.
-Because of his poor physical condition he avoided conscription, unlike his brothers.
+Because of his poor physical condition, he avoided conscription, unlike his brothers.

 In 1943, the poet and editor Meary James Thurairajah Tambimuttu commissioned Freud to illustrate Nicholas Moore's poetry collection The Glass Tower.
 It was published in 1944 by Editions Poetry London and comprised, among other drawings, a stuffed zebra and a palm tree.
 Both subjects reappeared in The Painter's Room on display at Freud's first solo exhibition in 1944 at the Lefevre Gallery.
 In the summer of 1946, he travelled to Paris before continuing to Greece for several months to visit John Craxton.
-In the early 1950s he frequently visited Dublin, where he would share Patrick Swift's studio.
+In the early 1950s, he frequently visited Dublin, where he would share Patrick Swift's studio.
 He remained a Londoner for the rest of his life.

 Freud was one of a number of figurative artists whom artist R. B. Kitaj later called the "School of London".
 This group was a loose collection of artists who knew each other, some intimately, and worked in London at the same time in the figurative style.
 The group was active contemporaneously with the boom years of abstract painting and in contrast to abstract expressionism.
 Major figures in the group included Freud, Kitaj, Francis Bacon, Frank Auerbach, Michael Andrews, Leon Kossoff, Robert Colquhoun, Robert MacBryde, and Reginald Gray.
 Freud was a visiting tutor at the Slade School of Fine Art of University College London from 1949 to 1954.

+Freud's first exhibition outside of London took place in the Hartlepool Art Gallery in 1972, which was arranged by his friend the artist John Wilson McCracken, whom he had met in London.